 Crock-Pot Chicken Tacos

-- 1 (14.5 ounce) can Diced Fire Roasted Garlic Tomatoes (or similar variety)
+- 14.5 ounce can Diced Fire Roasted Garlic Tomatoes, (or similar variety)

-- Toppings - cheese tomatoes, lettuce, avocado, etc.
+- Toppings – cheese, sour cream, tomatoes, lettuce, avocado, etc.

-Place chicken breasts in the bottom of the slow cooker.
-Sprinkle taco seasoning evenly over the chicken.
-Top with diced onion and then pour tomatoes over the top.
-Top with the undrained green chiles.
-Cover and cook on low for 6 to 8 hours.
+- Place the chicken breasts in the bottom of the slow cooker insert.
+Sprinkle the taco seasoning evenly over the chicken.
+Top with the diced onion and then pour the tomatoes over the top.
+Finally, top with the undrained green chiles.
+Don't stir.
+Cover and cook on LOW for 6 to 8 hours.

-Remove lid from slow cooker and shred the chicken with two forks.
-Add cilantro and mix to combine.
-Serve.
+- Remove the lid from the slow cooker and shred the chicken with two forks.
+Add the cilantro and mix to combine.